paldzatraa/visupals/README.md

 ---

-👨‍💻 About the Author
+## 👨‍💻 About the Author
-Naufal Dzaky S.
-© 2026 visupals.
+Naufal Dzaky S © 2026 visupals.